AbhijeetGavali/my-Health/README.md

 ## Description of the project

-This is the Helth Monitoring app created from storing and monitoring medical data with large use case in covid like situation.
+This is the Helth Monitoring app created for storing and monitoring medical data with large use case in covid like situation.

 Look to site deployed on Netlify: https://myhealth-app.netlify.app/